Transcribe.com Review: Will This Transcription Job Scam You?

 I decided to write this review because they have a lot of requirements, and there’s a ton of information about this transcription job.
 If you’re not familiar with transcription, transcribe.com probably won’t be the best site for you.
 They do accept beginners, but they have a pretty hard test you must pass, and there’re some startup costs.
-Beginners should check out this awesome free course on general transcription.
-It will teach you how to transcribe and how to find high-paying transcription jobs.
+Beginners should check out this awesome course at TranscribeAnywhere.
+The course will teach you how to transcribe and how to find high-paying transcription jobs.
 You can also sign up for their Free 7-day course just to make sure Transcription is right for you!

 As mentioned, this Transcribe.com Review is going to be very detailed so stick with me, and we’ll cover all the important information about this job!

 The only real requirements to work at transcribe.com is over 18 and a US resident.
 There is some additional equipment needed, which I will cover next.
 Experience is not required, but the test is pretty hard so it will help!

 As usual, you’ll need a computer with high-speed internet.
 The exact specs required can be found on their website.
 Transcribe.com also requires you to have some additional equipment that most sites that accept beginners don’t.

 They require you to have your own transcription software; they recommend Express Scribe, which is a really good program in my opinion.
 They also highly recommend a foot pedal, used to rewind audio files.
 In total, assuming you already have a computer and internet access, you’ll be looking at an initial cost of $75-$100 just to apply.
 Which is why applying here isn’t ideal for someone with no transcription experience.

 *They recommend a quality headset, but it doesn’t seem to be required.